a-sf-mirror/a-sf-mirror.github.io/index.md

 * [kiki](kiki): kiki the nanobot is a 3-D puzzle game.
 It is basically a mixture of the games Sokoban and Kula-World. [[repo]](https://github.com/a-sf-mirror/kiki)
 * [gusanos](gusanos): Project Gusanos is a 2D worms like game. [[repo]](https://github.com/a-sf-mirror/gusanos)
+* [phlipple (no site)](https://github.com/a-sf-mirror/phlipple): Phlipple is a unique puzzle game.
+The goal of every level is to reduce a 3D shape to a single square.
+Elimination of squares is done by flipping edges around just like in a cardboard box. [[repo]](https://github.com/a-sf-mirror/phlipple)

 **This list is open to expansion**: if you feel a project lacks a maintainership that could push the project elsewhere if sourceforge dies, you can send an email to `<sfmirror AT indigo DOT re>` so we just clone it here, or you can also [clone the project yourself](#how-to-clone-a-project-yourself) easily.